How can I help you share your message with the world?

 The classic service – I take your text, written in French or German, and produce a high-quality version in English.

-What do I mean by high-quality?
-Whole books have been devoted to this question, but for me, a high-quality translation is one that is carefully composed to achieve whatever you wrote it to do – i.e. one that sings the same tune, just in another language.
+What do I mean by “high-quality”?
+It’s a huge question , but for me, a high-quality translation is one that is carefully composed to achieve whatever you wrote it to do – in other words, one that sings the same song just in another language.

 Editing